Couple working on DIY projects in their home to save on renovations

 Also, it’s important to verify that your contractor will apply for any work permits or locally-required documents where an inspector or other authority is required to review the job.
 Your contactor should also take photos throughout the project to prove compliance with local codes.

-Do the work yourself
+Do the Work Yourself

 Labor can take a solid chunk from your renovation budget.
 Save some money by putting your own sweat equity into your projects.
 Sure, there are some things best left to a professional — electrical work, certain demolition and major plumbing, to name a few — but don’t underestimate the power of your own two hands.